 Our patent attorneys have been helping clients obtain medtech and medical device patents for over 30 years.
 We handle all aspects of securing these inventions for our clients, with our specialist activities including:

 Medical technology is currently one of the largest and most exciting fields of research.
-Last year, 13,833 medical patent applications were filed with the EPO, making it the second largest field after digital communication.
+Last year, 15,321 medical techology patent applications were filed with the EPO, making it the second largest field after digital communication.

 A good intellectual property protection strategy includes far more than just getting patents granted.
 There are many other aspects of IP that should be considered, for example registered and unregistered designs.